Concordium Governance Committee elections#

 diagram showing steps below

-1. Voters using the Concordium Wallet for Web, Concordium Wallet for Mobile, or CryptoX Concordium Wallet open the dApp and cast their votes.
+1. Voters using the Concordium Wallet for Web, or CryptoX Concordium Wallet, open the dApp and cast their votes.
 The voter must connect their wallet and sign and submit the transaction to register it on the blockchain.
-For voters preferring to delegate their vote to another account (e.g., from a non-dApp enabled account in Desktop Wallet or Concordium Legacy Wallet to one with dApp connectivity), it doesn’t matter when voting power is delegated, as long as it happens within the voting “window”, i.e., between election start and end time.
-The latest delegation registration counts and you cannot redelegate voting power delegated to you; only your initial weight can be delegated.
+For voters preferring to delegate their vote to another account (e.g., from a non-dApp enabled account in Desktop Wallet or from the Concordium Client to one with dApp connectivity), it doesn’t matter when voting power is delegated, as long as it happens within the voting “window”, i.e., between election start and end time.
+The latest delegation registration counts and voting power that has been delegated cannot be redelegated; only initial weight can be delegated.

 2. The votes are registered in the smart contract and the server reads the votes from the contract.